In this section you will find general information about importing data.

 Important: It is possible to import customers, suppliers and products only.
 If you wish to import prices or stock levels this can only be done through a data update (having created or imported your products beforehand).

-In an import, tax abbreviations, price levels, currencies as well as stock locations cannot be created via a .csv file.
+In an import, taxes, price levels, currencies as well as stock locations cannot be created via a .csv file.

-Prior to importing, we invite you to create/edit tax's abbreviations, stock locations, currencies and price levels.
+Prior to importing, we invite you to create/edit taxes, stock locations, currencies and price levels.

-Below is a summary of the data you will need to create prior to importing the .csv file.
-"R" stands for Required and "E" for Exempt.
+Below is a summary of the information you will need to create prior to importing your .csv files:

 Tips for new users